 - A large cylinder that can carry anywhere from 10 – 75 gallons of water,

-- Water is collected then can be used to disperse with a hose or watering jug
+- Water is collected and then can be used to disperse with a hose or watering jug

-Most barrels come with a little tap at the bottom for you to drain the rainwater using a hose and some even have a birdbath feature!
+Most barrels come with a bit of tap at the bottom for you to drain the rainwater using a hose, and some even have a birdbath feature!

 Lastly, the barrel comes in different sizes to accurately cater to the appropriate raindrop barrel.
 Just see the rain barrel here at Raindropgutterguard.com